 I get super psyched over St. Patrick’s Day!
-It’s not the parades that gets me going: It’s the Corned Beef Cabbage Dinner.
-I love me some Corned Beef and the veggies that go with it.
+It’s not the parades that get me going, it’s not the partying: It’s the Corned Beef Cabbage Dinner.
+I love love love me some of that luscious, briny Corned Beef and the potatoes, carrots, and cabbage that goes with it.
 All those veggies flavored by that broth.
 Heaven!!

-There are two ways to cook Corned Beef Cabbage Dinner, and no worries, both are here:
+There are two ways to cook Corned Beef Cabbage Dinner (and now there’s an Instant Pot version) and no worries, both are here:

 Corned Beef Cabbage Dinner & “Leftovers”